AbdullahSGF/BHMEA23-Extended-Writeup/Writeup.md

 ![image](https://github.com/AbdullahSGF/BlackHatMEA-Qualifications-CTF/assets/131845686/3a384196-4fe1-4ea6-9514-e101a33d49b9)

-At first people thought this is an OSINT challenge, but we can in the bottom it says find more data somewhere here.
+At first people thought this is an OSINT challenge, but we can see in the bottom of the page it says find more data somewhere here.
 So how we can find more data in this page?
 We can see that the website is running from a github repository.

 ![image](https://github.com/AbdullahSGF/BlackHatMEA-Qualifications-CTF/assets/131845686/12122fe8-1811-424e-88f3-881cf294f093)